Hyperautomation in a data-driven organisation is the ability to automate analytics

-Embedded analytics integrate with data analytic capabilities within business applications or information services anywhere that deliver business value.
+Embedded analytics integrates with data analytic capabilities within business applications or information services anywhere that deliver business value.
 Embedded analytics provide tailored ‘in-context insights that accelerate specific actions that address gaps and opportunities or enhance decision-making ability.

-Embedded analytics can range from a simple solution such as embedding objects in web mash-ups to far more complex use cases such as embedding a wide range of analytic capabilities with visualizations directly into applications, such as ERP, CRM or financial management – to help provide relevant insights immediately within a business user’s typical working environment.
+Embedded analytics can range from a simple solution such as embedding objects in web mash-ups to far more complex use cases such as embedding a wide range of analytic capabilities with visualizations directly into applications, such as ERP, CRM, ESG or financial management – to help provide relevant insights immediately within a business user’s typical working environment.